ale627/ale627.github.io/_posts/2017-09-13-what-trade.markdown

 That's a put option.

-## How Options Work
+## How options work
 Options are frequently traded "naked" or without owning the underlying.
 Risk is premium paid.
 Premium is based on the underlying price relative to the contract strike, the underlying volatility, and the contract's time to expiration.

 An aggressive scalp setup is an out-of-the-money weekly option.
 This position is cheap because the stock needs to move a lot in a little time (low probability).
 A conservative swing setup is an in-the-money LEAP option.
 This position is expensive because the stock has wiggle room and lots of time (high probability).

 So the value of options is the ability to specifically express your view in the market.

-### Advantage of Option over Stock
+### Advantage of option over stock
 Say you think $AAPL is going to go up from $150 to $160 during the special event this week.
+This idea can be traded with a stock, or with an option.
 You could spend $15,000 on 100 shares for a potential return of $1000.  `1000/15000 = 6.6% return`
 Or you could buy a weekly call option with 150 strike for $2 per share est.  This would cost $200 for 100 shares and would increase to $10+ per share on a move to $160, or $1000+ potential return. `1000/200 = 500% return`
 If Apple announces that they are getting out of the computer business and the stock drops to $100.
 The equity position would lose $5,000 ($15k-10k) but the call option would only lose its premium, $200.

 Some powerful stuff!

-# How to think about Risk
+# How to think about risk

-Proper risk control means a risk/return profile like a wager you might make with a friend.
-There are odds, a wager, and defined event.
+Proper risk control means a risk/return profile like a friendly wager.
+There are odds, a wager, and an outcome you're betting on.

 For example, Pats vs 49ers.
 A confident Pats fan offers a 49ers fan 2:1 odds, betting him $5 that the Pats beat the 49ers.
 If Pats win he gets $5, lose and owes $10.